 About the Seed Library

-Launched in May 2021, our seed library provides free seeds for the use of our community.
+Our seed library, launched in May 2021, provides free seeds for the use of our community.
 You do not need to have a Portage District Library card to participate.
-Please only take what you can plant and consider “returning” seeds to the seed library for others to borrow by saving seeds, donating commercially purchased seeds, or making a monetary donation to support this service.
+Please only take what you can plant and consider “returning” seeds to the seed library for others to borrow by saving seeds, donating commercially purchased seeds, or making a designated monetary donation to support this service.

 Seeds are located in the large green card catalog between the Heritage Room and the Makerspace on the main level.

 Some plants can cause negative or adverse reactions in humans or animals.
 It is your responsibility to educate yourself about the plants you are considering adding to your landscaping.
-Please check Poisonous and Nonpoisonous Plants, ASPCA for a guide to toxic plants.
+Please check the ASPCA for guidance about toxic plants.

 The seeds are located in the large green card catalog between the Heritage Room and the Makerspace at the back of the library on the main level.
 Check our online seed inventory before you visit to find out what is likely to be available.